MEET THE CHEFS & TEAMS OF IRELAND’S PROFESSIONAL KITCHENS, WITH CHEF NETWORK

-Here's a short extract from our interview with this month's chef - Lee McDonagh, 2nd year Culinary Arts student at IT Tallaght, currently working as a pastry chef at the Merrion Hotel and demi chef de partie at Shelbourne Social in Dublin.
+Here's our interview with this month's chef - Lee McDonagh, 2nd-year Culinary Arts student at IT Tallaght, currently working as a pastry chef at the Merrion Hotel and demi chef de partie at Shelbourne Social in Dublin.
 In 2018 Lee took part in the Chef Network Student-Industry Forum and spoke as part of the chef panel at Chef Network’s Kitchen Culture Seminar.

 BEING A CHEF….